solracOneStar/Falling-Sand-Sim/project/README.md

 Pygame-ce is a free open-source Python library used primarily for making games!
 It's built upon the SDL libary for use of a computers graphics, audio and input devices!

 How I used Pygame:
 I used Pygames ability to handle input, as well as its ability to render graphics for this project.
-Getting both mouse and keyboard input to render sand and stone.
+Getting both mouse and keyboard input to render sand and rock.
 As well as getting input for erasing the grid and completely clearing it

 There are 3 "modes" in this simulator!
-Sand, Stone, an erase!:
+Sand, Rock, and erase!:
 - when in Sand mode, you can place sand anywhere on the grid and watch it fall down.
 The sand will also trickle down the sides, not just stack ontop of itself!
-- When in Stone mode, you can place stone pixels on the grid and it won't fall!
+- When in Rock mode, you can place rock pixels on the grid and it won't fall!
 Allowing the sand to rest ontop of it and trickle off of it as well!
 - When in Erase mode, you can remove particles from the grid!

 ### CONTROLS
-- Left Mouse Button | Add/Remove Particles (sand and stone)
+- Left Mouse Button | Add/Remove Particles (sand and rock)
 - s key | Change mode to sand
 - r key | Change mode to rock
 - e key | Change mode to erase